ymuichiro/quick_learning_symbol_en/03_account.md

 ### Account management

 This section explains how to manage your account.
-Private keys should not be kept as they are; here is how to encrypt and keep private key with a passphrase using symbol-qr-library.
+Private keys should not be stored as plaintext; here is how to encrypt and store your private key with a passphrase using symbol-qr-library.

 #### Encryption of private key